StevenPreston/sscalendar/README.md

 ## Introduction

 SSCalendar is a UI library that can be used to display a calendar of events within your app.
 This calendar library was originally built in 2013 for a project that required a calendar experience similar to the revamped Apple calendar app in iOS 7.
 At the time, I found very few calendar libraries and decided to build one.

-SSCalendar provides 3 different calendar views - an annual view, monthly view and weekly/daily view.
 Note that this calendar is not designed as a picker but rather to display an existing set of events.

+SSCalendar provides 3 different calendar views:

+### Annual view
 ![Annual](https://github.com/StevenPreston/SSCalendar/blob/master/Screenshots/1.gif)

+### Monthly view
 ![Monthly](https://github.com/StevenPreston/SSCalendar/blob/master/Screenshots/2.gif)

+### Weekly and daily view
 ![Daily/Weekly](https://github.com/StevenPreston/SSCalendar/blob/master/Screenshots/3.gif)

 ## Shortfalls